ALL ABOUT COMMONS

 We are a centred set (vs bounded set) community, where what we hold together at the centre is more important to us than the distinctive elements that separate us from each other or other Christian expressions.

-When new members join our church, they are asked some simple questions: “Do you confess Jesus Christ as your Savior and commit to follow him as Lord?” and “Do you accept the Scriptures, the Old and New Testaments, as the word of God and the rule for faith, doctrine, and conduct?”
-They are then asked if they intend to live as faithful followers of Christ and members of the church.
+When new members join our church, they are asked some simple questions: “Do you confess Jesus Christ as your Savior and commit to follow him as Lord?” and “Do you accept the Scriptures as the word of God and the rule for faith, doctrine, and conduct?”

 That’s all.
 That is enough.

 On another level, of course, the answer is a good deal more complex.
 While our Church and denomination does not require adherence to any written creed, we take our theology very seriously, and our history as well.
 We are a reformation church, a part of the Church universal, and an evangelical church.
 In that heritage, we share certain central beliefs, which draw us together in faith and fellowship and make possible a freedom among us on more widely ranging issues.